 In addition to using the LAN Manager Screen, you can also use NET commands to manage your network connections.

-- To use a LAN Manager NET command, enter NET followed by the command. - For more information about using LAN Manager NET commands, refer to the Microsoft LAN Manager User's Guide for MS-DOS. - To use a PATHWORKS for DOS NET command, substitute NETD for NET if you are running the Full LANMAN 2.0 Redirector.
+- To use a LAN Manager NET command, enter NET followed by the command. - To use a PATHWORKS for DOS NET command, substitute NETD for NET if you are running the Full LANMAN 2.0 Redirector.